 How to Play:

 The sentence doesn’t be realistic, practical or even logical.
-The important thing is to come up with a statement that demonstrates correct structural/grammatical relationships between the noun, verb and adjective.
+The important thing is to come up with a statement that demonstrates correct grammatical relationships between the noun, verb and adjective.

-So, for example, a student might end up with the words “cat,” “laugh” and “red”—among which there’s really no inherent relationships.

-If the student barks out, “The red cat laughs at the moon,” then that would be deemed a very correct answer.
+So, for example, a student might end up with the words “cat,” “laugh” and “red”—among which there are really no inherent relationships.
+“The red cat laughs at the moon” would be a very correct answer.
 Don’t go questioning, “Is there really a red cat?
-“Can a cat even laugh?,” etc.
+Can a cat even laugh?” etc.

 3. Category Cards

 Print or write on index cards words that are thematically related.
 Write one word per index card, and pick seven words per category.
-You’ll need four copies of each card, such that all four groups can receive the same cards.
+The number of categories is up to you.